stratapp/stratapp-website/pricing.md

     We accept all major credit and debit cards, including American Express, Visa, Mastercard and Diners Club.

     Payments are processed through Stripe.
+- question: How do we access billing and past invoices?
+  answer: Our billing engine runs on the secure Chargebee platform, which provides
+    you with a client portal to access your subscription status, payment methods, billing information, payment history and invoices.
-- question: how does the annual billing work and what is the contract term?
+- question: How does annual billing work and what is the contract term?
   answer: You can choose from monthly or annual billing.
 There is no contract term
     beyond the billing cycle.
 Annual billing is discounted 22-29% and billed yearly in advance.